• Skip to primary navigation

 pumpkin puree

-In today’s featured recipe I really wanted to show these beautiful cookies off and there is no better way than my signature cookie crust.
-I first featured this idea many years ago in a Southern Living Magazine cook-off.
+In today's featured recipe I really wanted to show these beautiful cookies off.
+There is no better way than to share my signature cookie crust.
+I first featured this idea, many years ago, in a Southern Living Magazine cook-off.
 It was such a big hit that even a restaurant out in Colorado asked my permission to use it on their menu.
 It works with any crisp, wafer like cookie and creates a lovely edge to the dessert.

 Cookie crust for best pumpkin harvest torte.

-Bake off the crust and let it cool.
-Then fill with the most luscious fresh pumpkin mousse which in my case is “spirited” (I love you, William).
-If you don’t like the alcohol feel free to substitute fresh OJ or apple juice or even maple syrup in its place.
-Feel free to play with the spices too, but for me there is nothing better and easier than a quality pumpkin pie spice mixture like this one from King Arthur Flour.
+First, bake the crust and let it cool.
+Then fill it with the most luscious fresh pumpkin mousse which in my case is "spirited" (I love you, William).
+If you don't like the alcohol feel free to substitute fresh OJ or apple juice or even maple syrup in its place.
+Feel free to play with the spices too, but for me there is nothing better and easier than a quality pumpkin pie spice mixture like the one from King Arthur Baking Company.

 The best pumpkin torte with fresh pumpkins.

-Make it one day in advance, so the cookies will soften slightly for easier cutting and take the edge off of your party planning.
+Make this dessert one day in advance, so the cookies will soften slightly for easier slicing.
 Anything I can make in advance of a holiday like Thanksgiving is a godsend.
+It really takes the edge off of party planning.
 In fact, it can even be prepared 2 days in advance.
-Topped with sweetened whipped cream or Greek yogurt, oh, yes, this recipe is waaaaay better than the usual pumpkin pie.
+Top it with sweetened whipped cream or Greek yogurt, oh, yes, this recipe is way better than the usual pumpkin pie.
 You are welcome.

 Ingredients

-1 cup unseasoned pumpkin, drained on paper towels
+• 1 cup unseasoned pumpkin puree, drained on paper towels

 Instructions